adukhuyet/LuaSharp/BoL.md

 # Help me
 These are functions that I have NO idea what they do and what they return

+If I am missing functions, please submit an issue.

 | Function                         | Type |
 |----------------------------------|:----:|
 |                                  |      |